willcrichton/rust-book/src/ch04-05-ownership-recap.md

 #}
 ```

-A mutable borrow creates an immutable reference, which disables the borrowed data from being read or written.
+A mutable borrow creates a mutable reference, which disables the borrowed data from being read, written, or moved.
 For example, mutating a mutable reference is ok:

 ```aquascope,permissions,stepper,boundaries
 #fn main() {